cbirdlab/fltrVCF/readme.txt

         fltrVCF is a tool to filter VCF files created by dDocentHPC.
 The filters can be run in any order.

         Arguments can be controlled from either the command line or a configuration file.
 Filter thresholds can only be altered in the config.fltr file.
 Filters are described and defined in the config.fltr file.

         fltrVCF is parallelized where possible, but only runs on one node or computer.
 MPI is not supported.

-        fltrVCF requires minor modification to work with dDocent output.
+        fltrVCF requires minor modification to work with dDocent output (nonHPC).
 To do so, remove ".$CutoffCode" "$CutoffCode." and "$CutoffCode" in order from the script).
 Both filter_hwe_by_pop_HPC.pl and rad_haplotyper.pl can be obtained from cbirdlab on github and are tested with fltrVCF and work.